cockroachdb/docs/v21.1/update-data.md

 - [`UPDATE`](#update), which updates existing rows in a table.
 - [`UPSERT`](#upsert), which inserts new rows in a table, updating existing rows that conflict on a primary key.
 - [`INSERT ...
 ON CONFLICT ...
-DO UPDATE`](#insert-on-conflict-do-update), which inserts new rows in a table, updating existing rows in the event of a conflict on specified, `UNIQUE` constrained columns.
+DO UPDATE`](#insert-on-conflict), which inserts new rows in a table, updating existing rows in the event of a conflict on specified, `UNIQUE`-constrained columns.

-{% include {{page.version.version}}/app/retry-errors.md %}

 ## Before you begin